Diastasis recti is the abdominal separation that commonly occurs in pregnancy.

 It’s thought that perhaps many, if not all women experience some degree of abdominal separation and expansion of the abdominal wall in pregnancy because of the growing baby.
 It just makes sense that this would need to happen!
 Diastasis recti is actually a really amazing function that allows your body to grow a full-term baby.
-This diagram, used with permission from BurrelEducation.com, illustrates what Diastasis recti looks like.
+This diagram illustrates what diastasis recti looks like.

 Your abdomen has connective tissue that runs along the midline, from your sternum to pubic bone, called the linea alba.
 The linea alba softens and becomes more lax during pregnancy, which allows the abdominal wall to expand.
 When this happens, the span of the connective tissue widens, and the rectus abdominus muscle bellies (the right and left sides of this muscle group) move wider apart.